-These delicious St. Patrick’s Day dinner ideas are perfect for kids who hate corned beef.
+These delicious St. Patrick's Day dinner ideas are great for kids who hate corned beef.
 Easy Irish recipes that are perfect for celebrating the holiday with your family on a busy weeknight.

 Before I took my DNA test and discovered I am actually 25% Irish my memories of St. Patrick's Day included being tortured with my mom's annual corned beef dinner.
 As a kid, there were few things I thought were more disgusting.

 My mom made it each and every Saint Patrick's Day because she loves it.
 I'm glad she stood firm and made her preference a priority.
 I was such a picky eater back then, I likely wouldn't have eaten much of anything else anyway.
 At least we had one happy person at the holiday table!

 Now as an adult, I don't mind corned beef but it wouldn't exactly be my very first pick for dinner.
 I want to honor St. Patrick's Day and my newfound Irish roots while still feeding my family a meal I know we'll all enjoy!
 So whether it's you or your kids who aren't corned beef fans, I thought you'd appreciate a few other Irish dinners to make for St. Patrick's Day.

 9 Irish meal ideas for St. Patrick's Day dinner for kids who hate corned beef:

 Picky eaters love simple meals like bread and soup so these first two Irish recipes are darn near perfect.
 I tested out baking this Irish Soda Bread recipe by the Barefoot Contessa in my bread machine.
 I dumped all the ingredients into the bowl of the bread maker and had the machine just prepare the dough.

 I put the dough on a cookie sheet and formed it as the recipe suggested and baked it in my oven.
 If you don't have a bread machine, you can very easily do it by hand.
 There's no yeast involved, it's like a fancy quick bread but firmer.